gurushida/finnegan/README.md

 ## What is it ?
 This is a console application that is a voice-controlled dart scoring system for the 501 dart game.
 You talk out loud to the program and it keeps track of the score for you !
+And it is completely offline: no data transmitted anywhere for processing !

 Here is what it looks like when you start the program:
 ```